-- Assignments, Papers, Exercises, and Projects are to be distributed and submitted through your online Canvas course Portal via a computer and must (typed or copy and paste) in the text entry format only unless instructed by the instructor. - Description of course assignments: It is the responsibility of the student to know if there are any changes regarding due dates or assignments.
-Please make sure you are checking canvas daily for any updates.
-Note: As the instructor, I may change the following assignments as necessary to meet the needs of the class.
-The syllabus is considered a tentative document and may be changed or updated without notice at the discretion of the instructor.
-The instructor reserves the right to drop any assignments, quizzes, exams etc. to the syllabus. - Documents submitted in any other format (email, Word, Google docs., PDF, Pages, Jpeg, links, screenshots or in the comment section of canvas) will not be accept and will result in a score of zero (0) for that assignment, per candidate not following instructions.
+- Assignments, Papers, Exercises, and Projects are to be distributed and submitted through your online Canvas course Portal via a computer and must (typed or copy and paste) in the text entry format only unless instructed by the instructor. - Documents submitted in any other format (email, Word, Google docs., PDF, Pages, Jpeg, links, screenshots or in the comment section of canvas) will not be accept and will result in a score of zero (0) for that assignment, per candidate not following instructions.
 Candidates should be aware utilizing a smartphone to submit assignments could result in the assignments being submitted in the incorrect format.
 It is the responsibility of the candidate to make sure the assignment is submitted correctly.
-Candidates are responsible and expected to login or attend each class, contribute to class activities and or discussions. - Students should and are expected complete all assignments before their expected due dates time.
-It is the responsibility of the student to make sure they can login and submit work to the Canvas portal prior to deadline in the correct text entry format.
+Candidates are responsible and expected to login or attend each class, contribute to class activities and or discussions. - Candidates should and are expected complete all assignments before their expected due dates time.
+It is the responsibility of the candidate to make sure they can login and submit work to the Canvas portal prior to deadline in the correct text entry format.
 NO LATE WORK WILL BE ALLOWED unless under-documented emergencies accompanied with certified excuse for the period missed (See Student Handbook).
 Assignments, projects, and exams cannot be made-up/completed after the date given, unless under extraordinary medical circumstances (this does not include technological, law enforcement issues).
-Please note there are no extra credit opportunities provided in this course. - If your grade is so low that you need help, it is most likely because you have chosen to do little to no work this semester, in which case, history tells me that, even if I did give you an assignment for "replacement credit," you probably would not do it anyway. - Technical Support Students should go to https://mypassword.pvamu.edu/ if they have password issues.
+Please note there are no extra credit opportunities provided in this course. - Technical Support Students should go to https://mypassword.pvamu.edu/ if they have password issues.
 The page will provide instructions for resetting passwords and contact information if login issues persist.
 For other technical questions regarding eCourses, call the Center for Instructional Innovation and Technology Services at 936-261-3283 or email ciits@pvamu.edu